§ 28-33-44. Continuation of health insurance benefits.

 (6) The employee is employed in the construction industry and is a participant in a multi-employer welfare plan as defined in the Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1002 et seq., and which the Internal Revenue Service has determined under the Internal Revenue Code, 26 U.S.C. § 101 et seq., is tax exempt as to contributions received and as to benefits received by its participants.

-(b) In the event any employer fails to comply with the provisions of this section, then the employer shall be liable for hospital and medical costs that would have been paid by the hospital or medical insurance plan afforded the employee had he or she been covered by the plan.
+(b) In the event any employer fails to comply with the provisions of this section, and not its workers' compensation insurance carrier, then the employer shall be liable for hospital and medical costs that would have been paid by the hospital or medical insurance plan afforded the employee had he or she been covered by the plan.

 (c) The provisions of this section shall only apply to claims for injuries sustained on or after July 1, 1984.